Coding4Liberty/ASK-Bulletins-for-The-Drudge-Report/README.md

 Example phrases to read the latest headlines to you:

 ```
-Alexa, ask Drudge for the latest headlines.
+Alexa, ask Matt for the latest headlines.
-Alexa, ask Drudge for the top headlines.
+Alexa, ask Matt for the top headlines.

-Alexa, ask Drudge what's the latest headline.
-Alexa, ask Drudge what are the latest headlines.

-Alexa, tell Drudge to tell me the latest headlines.
+Alexa, tell Matt to tell me the latest headlines.
-Alexa, tell Drudge to tell me the latest stories.
+Alexa, tell Matt to tell me the latest stories.

-Alexa, tell Drudge to give me the latest headlines.
+Alexa, tell Matt to give me the latest headlines.
-Alexa, tell Drudge to give me the latest stories.
+Alexa, tell Matt to give me the latest stories.

 ```